Husseinjd/EyeTrackingMetrics/README.md

 ## Testing

 A test module is included to test the metric methods used.
-More can be added and tested
+More can be added and tested.

 to run the tests across the whole package:

 ```
 pip install pytest

-pytest [directory]
+pytest [package-directory]
 ```

-## Additional Notes
+## Future Work

-More metrics will be added
+Addition of more metrics